manticoresoftware/manticoresearch/manual/Server_settings/Common.md

 progressive_merge
 ------------------

-When merging real-time index disk chunks, do it from smaller to bigger ones.
+When merging real-time table disk chunks, do it from smaller to bigger ones.
 It makes merging faster with lower read/write amplification.
 Enabled by default.
 If disabled, chunks are merged from first to last created.

 json_autoconv_keynames
 ------------------------